-- In the Enabled field, choose Yes to activate the ping/connectivity verification options (this is the default). - In the Ping Destination IP Address field, enter the IP address of a router or other device to be pinged by the Brick to determine if the associated link is still working. - In the Ping Source IP Address field, enter the source IP address of the Brick interface from which the ping will originate (either a VBA for the Brick, interface/VLAN address, PPPoE#1, PPPoE#2, or DHCP. - In the Ping Interval (secs) field, enter the time interval for sending a ping, in seconds.
+- In the Ping Destination IP Address field, enter the IP address of a router or other device to be pinged by the Brick to determine if the associated link is still working. - In the Ping Source IP Address field, enter the source IP address of the Brick interface from which the ping will originate (either a VBA for the Brick, interface/VLAN address, PPPoE#1, PPPoE#2, or DHCP. - In the Ping Interval (secs) field, enter the time interval for sending a ping, in seconds.
 The default value is 10 seconds. - In the Ping Timeout field, enter the maximum time to wait for a ping response, in seconds.
 The default value is 1 second. - In the Ping Failures for Failover field, enter the number of consecutive responses to fail before failover is initiated.
 The default value is 10 - If the Brick is configured to show VLAN information (the Always Show VLAN Information checkbox is checked on the Brick tab of the Brick Editor), in the Ping Partition field, enter the partition from which to initiate the ping.
 The default value is the partition with local as the VLAN ID. - In the Description field, enter a textual description of this Brick failover configuration.
-This field can be left blank.
+This field can be left blank. - 14 Click OK.